diego-noah/agent/Paper/research/research-proposal.md

 - Reward agents for successfully resolving vulnerabilities without introducing new ones.
 - Continuously update the agent policy using feedback from real-world contract deployments.

+## 6. Expected Outcomes

+- A fully functional prototype of the AI-based auditing system.
+- Improved detection rates compared to traditional tools.
+- Generation of effective patches for common vulnerabilities.
+- A reinforcement-learning framework that evolves with threat landscapes.

+## 7. Implications and Impact

+The proposed system would significantly reduce manual auditing effort, prevent exploits, and increase trust in blockchain-based applications.
+It can serve as a plug-in for CI/CD pipelines or IDEs used by developers.

+## 8. References

+1. Luu, L., Chu, D.-H., Olickel, H., Saxena, P., & Hobor, A. (2016).
+Making smart contracts smarter. _ACM CCS_.

+2. Tsankov, P., Dan, A., Drachsler-Cohen, D., Gervais, A., Buenzli, F., & Vechev, M. (2018).
+Securify: Practical security analysis of smart contracts. _ACM CCS_.

+3. Chen, T., Li, X., Luo, X., & Zhang, X. (2020).
+Survey of blockchain applications in cybersecurity. _ACM Computing Surveys_.

+4. Kumar, A., Dey, P., & Mehta, R. (2022).
+Using GPT-3 for Solidity Code Generation: Opportunities and Limitations. _arXiv_.

+5. OpenAI.
+(2023).
+Function Calling and Tool Use in GPT Models. _[Online Documentation]_.